Air France Flight 4590: Previous tyre incidents

 Because it is a tailless delta-wing aircraft, Concorde could not use the normal flaps or slats to assist takeoff and landing, and required a significantly higher air and tyre speed during the takeoff roll than an average airliner.
 That higher speed increased the risk of tyre burst during takeoff.
-Analysis of test results revealed the level of kinetic energy necessary to cause the rupture of fuel tank.
+Analysis of test results revealed that this occurring could release sufficient kinetic energy to cause the fuel tank to rupture.
 The analysis of impact energy considered a tyre piece of 4.5 kg with a speed around 140 m/s.
 The piece could reach this speed by combination of rotation of the tyre on takeoff and the tyre burst.

 Modifications and revival

 The accident led to modifications to Concorde, including more-secure electrical controls, Kevlar lining to the fuel tanks, and specially developed burst-resistant tyres.

 The crash of the Air France Concorde nonetheless proved to be the beginning of the end for the type.
 Just before service resumed, the September 11 attacks took place, resulting in a marked drop in passenger numbers, and contributing to the eventual end of Concorde flights.
 Air France stopped flights in May 2003, followed by British Airways five months later.

-In June 2010, two groups attempted, unsuccessfully, to revive Concorde for "Heritage" flights in time for the 2012 Olympics.
-The British Save Concorde Group, SCG, and French group Olympus 593 were attempting to get four Rolls-Royce Olympus engines at Le Bourget Air and Space Museum.
+In June 2010, two groups attempted, unsuccessfully, to revive Concorde for "Heritage" flights in time for the 2012 Summer Olympics.
+The British Save Concorde Group, SCG, and French group Olympus 593 were attempting to obtain four Rolls-Royce Olympus engines from the Le Bourget Air and Space Museum.